exorde-labs/TestnetProtocol/contracts/token-distribution/README.md

 * If tokens remain unsold after the sale, Exorde Labs can withdraw the remaining tokens & allocate it for future Sale (or to the protocol, etc).
 * Buyers get the EXD token instantly when buying.
 * The contract handle buying overlaps between tiers automatically, and also refunds if a user sends more than what remains in the sale.
-* The owner can pause the contract in case of emergency
+* Exorde Labs can pause the contract in case of emergency

 **Details**: